Difference Between Data Analysis and Data Analytics

 • Correlation and Regression Analysis – Determining relationships between variables and predicting outcomes based on historical data.

-Example of Data Analysis in Real-world Applications
+Example of Data Analysis:

 A retail company analyzes past sales data to identify peak shopping seasons and customer preferences.
 By understanding which products sell best during specific months, the company can adjust inventory levels and marketing strategies to maximize sales.